 Under the Treaty of Guadalupe Hildago, signed in 1848, Mexico ceded what became New Mexico and Arizona territories to the United States.
 With the arrival of the Americans, life as the Spanish pioneers knew it would never be the same.
 U.S. courts did not know what to do with the Spanish system of land grants and communal holdings.
 Many of the land grants became fractured.
 Eventually, the forest they all shared for grazing and wood gathering became a national forest with restrictions.
 Besides farming and ranching, logging and mining became the main industries until World War II.
 Two railroads were built to serve the logging companies.
 One ran from a sawmill in Bernalillo to Cuba, and the other into the forest along the Guadalupe River.

-Throughout the first half of the 20th century, the villages in this area developed services and infrastructure, albeit somewhat lagging behind the rest of the world.
+Throughout the first half of the 20th century, the villages in this area developed services and infrastructure.
 Cuba, San Ysidro, Jemez Springs, Ponderosa, and Cañon continued to develop and modernize, while others became solely residential enclaves or faded into ghost towns.